 It wears down your teeth

 Chewing on your nails adds unnecessary stress to your teeth and actually can cause them to weaken and chip over time.
 In extreme cases, it can even move teeth resulting in a crooked smile.

 Biting your nails with braces on your teeth adds pressure to individual teeth and can weaken the roots.
-It also can bend wires and knock brackets off teeth causing teeth to move in the wrong direction and create emergency visits further delaying treatment time.
+It also can bend wires and knock brackets off teeth causing teeth to move in the wrong direction and create the need for emergency visits, further delaying treatment time.

-At the orthodontic office of Mary Kay Becher DDS PA, we’re familiar with bad habits such as nail biting and do our best to present a judge-free environment for our patients.
+At Becher & Gil Orthodontics, we’re familiar with bad habits such as nail biting and do our best to present a judge-free environment for our patients.
 To help kick your gnawing habit, our team recommends the following:

 • Keep your nails short and trim them regularly.
 It’s hard to chew when there’s not much to work with.